tormyh/scoreboard-manager/README.md

 ### Additional thoughts:
 * Rename activeMatches List to scoreboard, or create a new Scoreboard service with the purpose of returning scoreboard?
     * Decided to start with new Scoreboard service
+* Realized the direction I was going was not very Library like, so figured I would stop overcomplicating things and try to keep it simple like specified in the task document - note that this is my first time making a library (have only made programs until now)
+    * Removed match status, as well as inactive matches (Task description only specifies that active matches should be returned, so figured there is no need to keep a list of not started or finished matches.)
+    * Simplified start match method (startMatch method now also creates the match)